Charlweed/gimp_comfyui/README.md

 don't know, it will look something like "/Applications/GIMP.app/Contents/MacOS/python3.10".
 While right-clicking the python-executable, you can hold down the clover/option key, and select "Copy &lt;bla&gt; as Pathname".

-Now, you will need to edit the pre-install_windows.ps1 file, and change the lines near the top to the path you figured out above:
+Now, you will need to edit the pre-install_macos.sh file, and change the lines near the top to the path you figured out above:
 * export GIMP_PYTHON_3_10="/Applications/GIMP.app/Contents/MacOS/python3.10"
 * export GIMP_PYTHON_3_10_HOME="/Applications/GIMP.app/Contents/MacOS"